 Also known for high yields and large fruits are Cherokee blackberries.
 These berries tend to be tart!
 Toss these with a little sugar or bake into your favorite dessert for the perfect balance of sour and sweet.

 Another way to balance the tart is through a mix of Cherokee and Navaho blackberries.
 Navaho berries are much sweeter and help balance tartness.
 This type can usually be harvested over a 30-day period.
 Navaho blackberries are said to be the first erect thornless cultivar in the world.
 They are even advertised as "can be grown without drawing blood".

 Each berry provides unique benefits and flavors.
 As mentioned above, there are limited quantities of blackberries in our store.
-Visit the Apple Barn Market to purchase yours today!
+Visit the Apple Barn to purchase yours today!